Logo

 3. Personal Narrative Essay: My Experience in My Life

-Personal Narrative Essay: My Experience in My Life.
 Life is a journey filled with experiences that shape who we are.
 Throughout my life, I have encountered various challenges and triumphs that have significantly impacted my growth and development.
-In this essay, I will reflect on some of the most pivotal experiences in my life and explore how ...
+In this essay, I will reflect on some of the most pivotal experiences in my life and explore how they have shaped me into the person I am today.

 The First Unusual Feeling in My Life.
 My name is David.
 I lived in Bogor Indonesia.
 This is just another boring day in the class.
 I just sit down in my desk and lay down my head on my arm.
 The bell is ring, but it different.
 The teacher come with new student.
 I don't know her yet.
 But I think that I ever see her.